Pip Jamieson, founder at creative job site The Dots, tells us at Offset Sheffield how designers and their creative portfolios can make an impact.

 The latest interactive design news, views, inspiration and opinion.

-From a Shepherd Neame rebrand to a new Apple headquarters, we round up the important design news from the last seven days.
+From the Apple store’s refreshed interior design, to the Science Museum’s interactive new gallery – we round up the important design news from the last seven days.

 Curzon Cinema Ident – In Cinema version from The Plant on Vimeo.
 Consultancy The Plant has created a new cinema ident for art house cinema Curzon, as part of its 40th anniversary.
 The ident is an extension of Curzon’s refreshed visual identity, which was unveiled in 2015 and also created by The Plant.
 The consultancy […]

 Artist Camille Walala has created a colourful pedestrian crossing on Southwark Street in Bankside, London.
 Walala was commissioned to create Colourful Crossing by Better Bankside and Transport for London, and teamed up with road markings company Pre-formed Markings to create the piece.
 The project is part of initiative Avenue of Art, which looks to transform […]

 A giant paper sculpture has been erected in Times Square, New York.
 Tahiti Pehrson has created the installation, which required 91 metres of paper to make.
 The installation is made up of several giant cut-out patterns, which make use of light and shadows to enhance the shapes.
 The paper sculptures aim to reflect personal moments […]